 Buying a Home

 Many lenders have on-line worksheets that can help you determine how much house you can afford.
 Generally speaking, house payments – including insurance and property taxes – should not exceed 28 percent of the household’s gross monthly income (income before taxes).
 Total household debt (including credit cards, mortgage, auto and other loans) should not exceed 36 percent of monthly income.
 Homeowners who cannot afford to make a down payment equal to at least 20 percent of the sales price will likely have to purchase private mortgage insurance, which can add $50 to more than $200 to the monthly payment.
-The above information is meant only as a general guide.
-Homeowners should consult a Realtor or a mortgage banker before making a final determination on what they can afford.
+This information is meant only as a general guide.
+Homeowners should consult a Realtor or a mortgage banker to determine what they can afford.

 Milwaukee is fortunate in that it has many local lenders who are knowledgeable about the southeastern Wisconsin market and can provide valuable assistance with a mortgage, including: